lokanta/lokanta.github.io/_posts/2020-09-11-fairy-castles.md

 The first friend didn’t know what to say.
 They felt awkward.
 Normally they were happy to walk together, but now it was weird.
 So they stayed silent.

 “Oh see,” said the other, “Now there’s even more fairy castles!
-It’s as if they are just springing up everywhere!”
+They are just springing up everywhere!”

 But the first friend could not see.
 They turned away, tried to focus on other things.
-But the other was just so happy, it really was as if they were walking in the air!
+But the other was just so happy, it really was as if they were walking on sunshine.

 During the walk, the first friend found themself tuning out more and more from the other.
 They didn’t hear them, didn’t see them.
 They walked in separate worlds, as it were.
 One followed the path of the sun, the other the path of the moon.